 Consider directing your energies toward freelancing (also known as "contracting"), where you can find project based, skill-centric, time-specific positions, which are usually paid well and by the hour.

 While they may not present the ideal situation, these jobs allow you to stay in touch with the professional world, pay the bills, and show prospective employers that you’ve remained active and engaged in the workforce.

-If you’re worried that you’ll be put in the “permanent freelancer” box, it’s worth noting that while a small percentage of businesses do offer contractors full-time positions, the job market is changing radically, and the way we work is far more diverse than it’s ever been.
+If you’re worried that you will be put in the “permanent freelancer” box, it’s worth noting that while a small percentage of businesses do offer contractors full-time positions, the job market is changing radically, and the way we work is far more diverse than it’s ever been.
 Contracting may be what we all do in the future.